hyperledger/firefly-fir/README.md

 ### Do I really have to go through a bunch of process, just to submit some code???

-We'd like the FIR process light eight enough that it feels natural to raise one.
+We'd like the FIR process to be light eight enough that it feels natural to raise one.
 If it doesn't, then please tell us and we'll try and cut out the pain.
 It's a great way to let people get to hear about your work!
 New FIRs are automatically announced on the Discord to the community.

 ### Does my FIR have to close before I can merge my PR?